ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 3. As a stand-alone document as part of a tool such as a website generator or crate vizualizer, where data entities are not processed.

-{.note}
- >Client software may provide modes which force a particular packaging mode to be assumed - for example if the software is passed a directory then it would assume that is processing an _Attached  RO-Crate Package_, while being passed a path to a file it could work in _Detached RO-Crate Package_ mode, and attempt to resolve _Web Based Data Entities_ OR provide a mode to simply parse the document and process it without referencing or validating Data entities in any special way.
+{% include callout.html type="note" content="Client software may provide modes which force a particular packaging mode to be assumed - for example if the software is passed a directory then it would assume that is processing an _Attached  RO-Crate Package_, while being passed a path to a file it could work in _Detached RO-Crate Package_ mode, and attempt to resolve _Web Based Data Entities_ OR provide a mode to simply parse the document and process it without referencing or validating Data entities in any special way." %}

 In all crates the metadata is completed with [contextual entities](contextual-entities) that further describe the relationships and context of the data to form a _Research Object_.